2020 Buffalo Bandits season

 The Buffalo Bandits are a lacrosse team based in Buffalo, New York playing in the National Lacrosse League (NLL).
-The 2020 season is their 29th season in the NLL.
+The 2020 season was their 29th season in the NLL.

 Due to the COVID-19 pandemic, the season was suspended on March 12, 2020.
 On April 8, the league made a further public statement announcing the cancellation of the remaining games of the 2020 season and that they would be exploring options for playoffs once it was safe to resume play.
+The league ultimately did not resume the 2020 season, in addition to cancelling the 2021 season as well due to the pandemic and government restrictions.